Childhood Post-Traumatic Stress Disorder: Symptoms And Treatment

 Diagnosing childhood post-traumatic stress disorder

-Because PTSD symptoms may come and go, it might feel easy for a parent to miss the signs.
-However, at the first signs of PTSD symptoms, it can be beneficial to consult a doctor and mental health practitioner and have your child evaluated.
+At the first signs of PTSD symptoms, it can be important to consult a doctor or a mental health practitioner and have your child evaluated.
+A doctor may conduct various physical and psychological evaluations to rule out other illnesses or abuse.

-A diagnosis for PTSD will be made based on the criteria outlined in the DSM-5.
+A diagnosis for PTSD will be typically made based on the criteria outlined in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).
 Symptoms from four criteria will need to be met for children under six years of age.
+They are as follows:

-• Criteria A: Exposure to a traumatic event either directly (it happened to the child) or indirectly (they witnessed it)
+• Criteria A: exposure to a traumatic event either directly (it happened to the child) or indirectly (they witnessed it)

-• Criteria B: The presence of at least one intrusive symptom, like having flashbacks or nightmares of the event
+• Criteria B: the presence of at least one intrusive symptom, like having flashbacks or nightmares of the event

-• Criteria C: Displaying symptoms of withdrawal and avoidance of places, people, occurrences, or activities
+• Criteria C: displaying symptoms of withdrawal and avoidance of places, people, occurrences, or activities

-• Criteria D: Displaying changes in behavior, such as aggression or irritability
+• Criteria D: displaying changes in behavior, such as aggression or irritability

-A diagnosis of PTSD may feel scary or upsetting.
-However, because PTSD is a treatable illness, a diagnosis may be the first step toward getting support for your child or a child you care for.
+If a child has one or more symptoms in each of the four categories and the symptoms have lasted for at least a month, the doctor may diagnose them with PTSD.
+A diagnosis of PTSD can feel scary or upsetting.
+However, because PTSD is considered to be a treatable illness, a diagnosis may be the first step toward getting support for your child.

 Are you concerned your child is struggling with PTSD?